luxonis/depthai-hardware/docs/source/pages/guides/powering_poe_devices.rst

 Powering PoE devices
 ====================

-We currently have these Power-over-Ethernet (PoE) cameras:
- - :ref:`OAK-D-PoE <sj2088poe>`
- - :ref:`OAK-1-PoE <sj2096>`
- - :ref:`OAK-D S2 PoE <NG9097s2>`
- - :ref:`OAK-D W PoE <NG9097w>`
- - :ref:`OAK-D Pro PoE <NG9097pro>` and
- - :ref:`OAK-D Pro W PoE <NG9097pro>`

-If you are new to Power over Ethernet (POE), welcome; PoE is extremely convenient.
-PoE allows a single Cat5e (or higher) Ethernet cable to be used to both power a device and give it connectivity at 1,000 Mbps (1 Gbps) full-duplex at up to 100 meters (328 feet).
+PoE allows a single Cat5e (or higher) Ethernet cable to be used to both power a device and give it connectivity at up to 1,000 Mbps (1 Gbps) full-duplex at up to 100 meters (328 feet).

 In this tutorial, we will go through the suggested hardware to use with Luxonis PoE devices.

 The recommended way to use PoE devices (such as Luxonis' OAK PoE models) is with a PoE Ethernet Switch.
 Alternatively, if you already have a non-PoE switch that you have installed, you can use a PoE injector in conjunction with this switch.
-But using a PoE Ethernet Switch is advised, as these give you better control, the installation is cleaner, and insights (like power use) and control (like remote device power-down) are possible with a PoE Switch.
+But using a PoE Ethernet Switch is advised, as these give you better control, the installation is cleaner, and insights (like power use) and control (like remote device power-down) are typically possible with a PoE Switch.

 Our OAK PoE cameras support both **PoE Mode A** and **PoE Mode B** (more information `here <https://planetechusa.com/power-over-ethernet-poe-demystifying-mode-a-and-mode-b/>`__).